benaiah-muga/AetherLearn/README.md

 To run this project locally, you will need to set up an environment variable for the Google Gemini API key.

 1. Create a `.env` file in the root of the project.
-2. Add your API key to the file:
+2. Add your API key to the file, prefixed with `VITE_`:
     ```
-    API_KEY=YOUR_GEMINI_API_KEY
+    VITE_API_KEY=YOUR_GEMINI_API_KEY
     ```
-3. The application will automatically pick up this key.
+3. The application build process will automatically pick up this key.
+For deployment on services like Vercel, you must also set `VITE_API_KEY` in the project's environment variable settings.